ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 .. _Inference:

 Because of backwards compatibility, we initially chose the following
-strategy: when the type of a function is not constrained by given constraints, we conservatively assume it to have multiplicity ω.
+strategy: when the type of a function is not constrained by a programmer-provided type, we conservatively assume it to have multiplicity ω.

 Experience shows that this sometimes yield very confusing error messages where perfectly valid code is rejected: